aquarter147/3D_test/README.md

 ### 2.2 Model (30 pts)
 Read the paper about the model architecture and complete the TODO code

+### 2.3 Train the model
+You will need to train the model by running:

+`python nerf_train.py`

-### 2.3 Optimize (40 pts)
+### 2.4 Optimize (40 pts)
 Run the test.py to test model.
-Optimize the model to have the best results.
+Optimize the model to have the best results with PSNR metric.

 ## 3. Report
 After doing the implementation of NERF, report your results in a .pdf file.